-The Governor has appointed Millege Bowley and Neptune Bell to be Commis sioners of Pilotage; H. M. Thompson, of Barnwell County, as Notary Public; W. C. Glover as Trial Justice at James Island, Charleston County, vice M. F. Becker, who was not confirmed by the Senate.
+The Governor has appointed Millege W. Turner and Wm.
+Parkman Trial Justices for Edgefield County; James A. he even accused her of unfaithful- Bowley and Neptune Bell to be Commis- Rev. J. S. Connor, G. T.; Rev. J. W. Barnwell County, as Notary Public; W. C. Glover as Trial Justice at James Island, Charleston County, vice M. F. Becker, who was not confirmed by the of fashion says that the only thing he

-DEATH.-Mrs. Christiana Davis, an aged lady, who has resided in this city since 1821, departed this life yesterday morning.
+DEATH. - Mrs. Christiana Davis, an aged lady, who has resided in this city since 1821, departed this life yesterday morning.
 The deceased was born in Somersetshire, England, and was about eighty-three years of age.
 She has been an invalid for many years.
 She has left a large family and many relatives and friends to mourn her decease.
-The funeral services will be held at Marion Street Church this afternoon, at 4 o'clock.
+The funeral services will be held at Marion Street Church this afternoon, at 4

-PARDONED. -The Governor has pardoned Lettie Williams, of Orangeburg, convicted of grand larceny at the October, 1872, term of court, and sentenced by Judge Graham to one year's imprisonfound them and discovered the awful ment in the State penitentiary.
-James and was arraigned on the complaint of and the same time. one guarantees the payment of the poli- Railroad stockholders will be held on his mother in law, charging him with The most patronized barber in Provi-
+PARDONED. -The Governor has pardoned Lettie Williams, of Orangeburg, convicted of grand larceny at the October, 1872, term of court, and sentenced by Judge Graham to one year's imprisonat the March, 1872, term of the court to tinues to take them. imprisonment in the penitentiary for the crime of grand larceny, and sen- soon to be delivered here by a wellby Judge Lee, of the Criminal Court in Brown's young men think he will, but it and was arraigned on the complaint of and the same time.
+The annual meeting of the Port Royal and was arraigned on the complaint of and the same time.

+Railroad stockholders will be held on his mother-in-law, charging him with The most patronized barber in Provi-

-GOOD TEMPLARS.-Excelsior Lodge, No. 7, Good Templars, held their stated May with a chatty sketch of "The Nameeting at Masonio Hall, Tuesday evening, a large number of the members being present.
-Nominations for officers were made and an interesting occasion enjoyed by about eighty participants.
-Seven new members were initiated.
-Preliminary measures were also taken to have a pic nic some time during the ensning month.
+Good TEMPLARS.-Excelsior Lodge, No. 7, Good Templars, held their stated meeting at Masonio Hall; Tuesday evenbeing present.
+Nominations for officers Seven new members were initiated.
+Preliminary measures were also taken to have a pic nic some time during the ensuing month.

-THE RAILROAD INVESTIGATION. -The joint committee, composed of members To-day is the anniversary of the of the House and Senate, appointed during the recent session of the Legislature, to investigate the taxable property of the South Carolina Railroad, now in Charleston, is composed of R. Turner, W. A. Grant and O. Minort, of the House, and W. R. Jervey and Beverly Nash, of the Senate, all colored.
+THE RAILROAD INVESTIGATION. - The joint committee, composed of members To-day is the anniversary of the of the House and Senate, appointed evacuation of New Orleans by General during the recent session of the Legislature, to investigate the taxable property The latest styles wedding and visiting of the South Carolina Railroad, now in W. A. Grant and C. Minort, of the House, and W. R. Jervey and Beverly Nash, of the Senate, all colored.